ec-jrc/lisflood-model/3_12_optLISFLOOD_managing-input-output-NetCDF/index.md

 ## Read and write NetCDF files

 > Albeit OS LISFLOOD can still read maps in pcraster format, users are strongly recommended to prepare their own input maps in NetCDF format: pcraster format will be discarded in future versions of OS LISFLOOD (timeline not yet defined).
-Users interested in converting their existing pcraster maps into NetCDF format can refer to the [OS LISFLOOD untility pcr2nc](https://github.com/ec-jrc/lisflood-utilities#pcr2nc).
+Users interested in converting their existing pcraster maps into NetCDF format can refer to the [OS LISFLOOD utility pcr2nc](https://github.com/ec-jrc/lisflood-utilities#pcr2nc).

 ### Reading NetCDF files